-If your child is enrolled in Winter Adventure!, you are not allowed to participate in camp as this interferes with treatment.
+Since the primary goal is for your child to verbalize in the school setting without parents present, we typically don't have parents participate during the camp day with their child.
 Families can explore local recreational activities while a child is at camp and should aim to pick up their child when camp ends at 3:00 pm.